-Medicare and Pre-Existing Conditions
+Medicare and Pre-existing Conditions

 People younger than 65 with a qualifying disability are automatically enrolled in Medicare after receiving 24 months of disability benefits from the Social Security Administration (SSA) or the Railroad Retirement Board (RRB).
 In the case of amyotrophic lateral sclerosis (Lou Gehrig’s disease), automatic enrollment is effective the month you begin receiving Social Security disability benefits.
-You need to initiate enrollment if you have end-stage renal disease (ESRD).
+You must initiate enrollment if you have end-stage renal disease (ESRD).

-Do Medicare Supplement Plans Cover Pre-Existing Conditions?
+Do Medicare Supplement Plans Cover Pre-existing Conditions?

 - Purchase any Medigap policy available in your area

 - Pay the same premium for the same Medigap policy as people who do not have pre-existing health conditions